bkacjios/lua-mumble/README.md

 mumble.client:transmit(Number codec, String encoded_audio_packet, Boolean speaking = true)

 -- Play an ogg audio file
--- Changing the channel value will allow you to play multiple audio files at once -- If success = false, it will pass along an error string as to why it couldn't play the file Boolean success, [ String error ] = mumble.client:play(String ogg file path, Number volume = 1.0, Number channel = 1)
+-- Changing the stream value will allow you to play multiple audio files at once -- If success = false, it will pass along an error string as to why it couldn't play the file Boolean success, [ String error ] = mumble.client:play(String ogg file path, Number stream = 1, Number volume = 1.0)

--- Checks if the client is currently playing an audio file on the specified audio channel Boolean playing = mumble.client:isPlaying(Number channel = 1)
+-- Checks if the client is currently playing an audio file on the specified audio stream Boolean playing = mumble.client:isPlaying(Number stream = 1)

--- Stops playing the current audio on the specified audio channel mumble.client:stopPlaying(Number channel = 1)
+-- Stops playing the current audio on the specified audio stream mumble.client:stopPlaying(Number stream = 1)

 -- Sets the global volume level
 -- Consider this the master volume level